pievos101/GNN-SubNet/README.md

 Please see the folder "datasets/TCGA" for some sample/example files.

-The mentioned OMICS workflow performs GNN classification, explanations, and community detection for disease subnetwork discovery.
+The mentioned workflow performs GNN classification, explanations, and community detection for disease subnetwork discovery.

 After exectution, importance scores are stored in the 'edge_mask.txt' file of the data folder.